Banjarbaru: Media

-According to the Indonesia Press Council, there are four media companies registered in Banjarbaru, consisting of two cyber media, one printed, and one television.
+According to the Press Council, there are four media companies registered in Banjarbaru, consisting of two cyber media, one printed, and one television.
 They are KanalKalimantan, Teras7, Radar Banjarmasin, and Amaco Media.
 However, due to lack of registration & verification, the numbers could be higher according to the Indonesian Cyber Media Union.
 There are two known radio stations, Nirwana FM Banjarbaru and Abdi Persada FM.
 Nirwana FM Banjarbaru is licensed by the Ministry of Communication and Information Technology.

 The city government, according to Regional Regulation Number 2 Year 2010, established "Local Public Broadcaster" on television and radio, and it is supervised by local government civil servants.
 This, according to the law, acted as a means for the city government to communicate with city public and has non-commercial nature.